 I’ve always struggled with risks.
 I think everyone does, though maybe not as much as others.
 If I know that there is something to be lost, I don’t want to.
 Don’t we all?
-Whether we acknowledge it consciously or not, we realize that we contain infinite value, endowed upon us by Jesus.
+Whether we acknowledge it consciously or not, we realize that we contain infinite value as beings created by God in his image and redeemed by Jesus.

-We also experience fear when we’re confronted with the possibility of loss.
-Everyone’s looks different.
+We also experience fear when we’re confronted with the possibility of loss, and it looks different for everyone.
 Some people are afraid to take risks on career ventures.
 Others hate the idea of moving away and facing the unknown in that respect.
 My issue is with relationships, specifically the dating kind.

 Unfortunately, inaction, in my case, has led to much, much more pain than action.
 You know, at least if you get shot down, you know you can change direction.
 And there can be a lot of reasons for being shot down other than it being, you know, your fault, something you did, something you are, heck, how you look.

 But wait!
 How can you experience pain if you don’t take a risk?